AJ-Goh/ajs-paradise-discord-bot/README.md

 - Successfully migrated from Replit to Pylex for bot hosting
   - Replit no longer offering free hosting from 2024
   - Also transferred code to GitHub just in case
+- Created a separate file to contain image links
+  - Images hosted by Google Sites